libiki123/webdocs/docs/interview-docs/unity/CSharp/cSharp.md

 | **Strategy**   | Defines a family of algorithms, encapsulates each one, and allows them to be interchangeable at runtime.  |
 | **Repository** | Encapsulates data access logic, separating it from business logic for easier maintenance and testing.     |

-**1.14 What is a Thread, and what is a Task in C#?
-How do they differ?**

-- **Thread**: A basic unit of execution managed by the OS.
-- **Task**: A higher-level abstraction for asynchronous code, easier to use and manage.

-**1.15 What is the difference between an array and an ArrayList?
+**1.12 What is the difference between an array and an ArrayList?
 When should you use an ArrayList over an array?**

 - **Array**: Fixed size, stores elements of the same type.
 - **ArrayList**: Dynamic size, can store elements of different types but lacks type safety.